sh13y/Ceylon-Live-FM-Radio/README.md

 This project is licensed under the [WTFPL License](LICENSE).

-## Support

-If you encounter any issues or have any questions, please contact us at support@srlankanfm.com.

 ## Credits

-- [shiey](https://github.com/sh-y-zu) - Creator and maintainer of the Live Radio Player.
+- [Me](https://github.com/sh-y-zu) - Creator and maintainer of the Live Radio Player.

 Enjoy listening to SriLankan FM Radio Channels! 🎶🌴